ariya/gamal/README.md

 * `LLM_DEBUG_FAIL_EXIT`: When set, Gamal will exit immediately upon encountering an incorrect answer, and subsequent questions in the file will not be processed.

 * `LLM_DEBUG_PIPELINE`: When set, if the expected regular expression does not match the answer, the internal LLM pipeline will be printed to stdout.

+## Improving Search Quality

+By default, Gamal utilizes the [public SearXNG instance](https://searx.space/) at `searxng.online`.
+To switch to a different SearXNG instance, such as a private one capable of searching additional custom data sources, configure the URL using the `SEARXNG_URL` environment variable.

+For more frequent searches, obtain an API key for [JINA reader](https://jina.ai/reader/) (its free tier is generous) and set it as `JINA_API_KEY`.
+This will increase the rate limit from 20 requests per minute to 200 requests per minute.

+To leverage the [Brave Search API](https://brave.com/search/api), a paid search API offering a free trial, acquire the API key and store it as the `BRAVE_SEARCH_API_KEY` environment variable.
+With this key configured, Gamal will prioritize Brave Search over SearXNG.